District of Columbia - Sectoral Privacy Overview

 - a username or email address in combination with a password, security question and answer, or other means of authentication, or combination of the elements identified in the statutory definition that would allow access to an individual's email account.

-A 'security breach' is defined under the law as the 'unauthorized acquisition of computerized or other electronic data, or any equipment or device storing such data, that compromises the security, confidentiality, or integrity of personal information maintained by the person or entity who conducts business in the District of Columbia.'
+A 'security breach' is defined under the law as the 'unauthorised acquisition of computerized or other electronic data, or any equipment or device storing such data, that compromises the security, confidentiality, or integrity of personal information maintained by the person or entity who conducts business in the District of Columbia'.
 There are exceptions for 'good-faith' acquisition of personal information, acquisition of data rendered unusable by unauthorised third parties (unless the information may compromise security protection), and acquisition of personal data reasonably determined unlikely to result in harm to the individual after consultation with the AG's Office (§28-3851(1)(B)(iii) of the Breach Notification Law).

 The 2020 Breach Amendment added a new section to the Breach Notification Law on remedies, in particular §28-3852.02 of the Breach Notification Law, and also revised the statute's enforcement provisions.
 These Sections provide for identity theft protection and civil remedies under DC's consumer protection laws.
 When a data breach is reasonably believed to include DC residents' social security numbers or taxpayer identification numbers, the breached entity must offer impacted DC residents identity theft protections at no cost for at least 18 months (§28-3852.02 of the Breach Notification Law).
 Violations of the Breach Notification Law may be considered 'unfair and deceptive trade practice[s]' under DC law, subjecting entities to pay consumers treble damages or $1500 per violation, as well as actual damages (§28-3853 of the Breach Notification Law).